bytebase/bytebase.com-old/content/blog/manage-databases-in-bytebase-with-terraform.md

 ---
-title: Configure Databases via Terraform
+title: Manage Databases in Bytebase with Terraform
 author: Ningjing
 published_at: 2023/01/16 21:15
-feature_image: /static/blog/configure-databases-via-terraform/terraform-feature.webp
+feature_image: /static/blog/manage-databases-in-Bytebase-with-terraform/terraform-feature.webp
 tags: How-To
 description: This tutorial will guide you to use Terraform Bytebase Provider to manage your databases via Terraform.
 ---